-The measurement of electromagnetic fields is a complex process which involves the use of various meters, spectrum analysers, probes and antennas, which are appropriate to the frequencies of the emissions being measured.
+The measurement of EMFs is a complex process which involves the use of various meters, spectrum analysers, probes and antennas, appropriate to the frequencies of the emissions being measured.

-The table below shows examples of equipment typically used to measure electromagnetic fields in non-ionising radiation surveys.
+The table below shows examples of equipment typically used to measure EMFs in NIR surveys.